 Kanchipuram silk sarees are the most popular among all variety of silk sarees.
-It is named after a small town in Tamilnadu where it is primarily manufactured.
+Its name is after a small town in Tamilnadu which is the main production place.
 Silk worms make cocoon from which natural fiber of silk is obtain.
 It is then wove into stunningly gorgeous drapes in a wide range of colors.
 This gorgeous outfit is popular worldwide for its lustrous quality of silk and stunning zari pattern.

 Saree is in one shade while the border and the lower tassel pallu is mostly in contrast.
 Popular motifs include symbols of birds, flowers, leaves and animals.
 Yes, Sunshine Orange and beautiful turquoise green come together in this impeccable bridal Kanjivaram making it one of the rarest combinations ever in the contrast Korvai Kanjivaram silk sarees.
 Bollywood actresses Rekha and Vidya Balan often carry them off with grace at awards functions and events.